-From October 1897 to October 1903, Margarete attended the private school of Harry Schmidt, but when the first Gymnasium for girls opened in Berlin, both she and her older sister Edith were enrolled for a program that lasted six years.
-At Easter 1910 she passed her high school leaving examination (Abitur).
+From October 1897 to October 1903, Margarete attended the private school of Harry Schmidt, but when the first Gymnasium for girls opened in Berlin, both she and her older sister Edith were enrolled in a six-year program.
+At Easter 1910 Margarete passed her high school leaving examination (Abitur).

-Margarete Meseritz followed only one part of the advice; she enrolled at Berlin University in the summer of 1910 for classes in the faculty of philosophy and in the winter term switched to the law faculty, where she was one of only a very few women.
-In 1913 she transferred to the university of Erlangen in Bavaria to do her Ph.D. in law, which was the only degree she could obtain as a woman.
+Margarete Meseritz followed only one part of the advice; she enrolled at Berlin University in the summer of 1910 for classes in the faculty of philosophy and in the winter term switched to the law faculty, where she was one of very few women.
+In 1913 Margarete transferred to the university of Erlangen in Bavaria to do her Ph.D. in law, which was the only degree she could obtain as a woman.
 At the time there were only two women among 128 candidates studying for a jurisprudence doctorate at Erlangen University.
 Margarete’s thesis, on a criminal law topic related to press law, was supervised by Professor Dr. Allfeld.
-She received her diploma in February, 1914.
-The choice of the topic was itself an indication of her professional propensity, a marked inclination towards journalism.
+She received her diploma in February 1914.
+The choice of the topic was an indication of her professional inclination towards journalism.

-Since being a doctor of law did not help Margarete Meseritz to find employment in this field, she started work as an assistant at the Ullstein publishing house and took on some journalistic and editing tasks.
-In addition, she conducted the legal consultation hour of the Berliner Morgenpost, when members of the public could call for advice, and was in charge of the newspaper’s column, “Courtroom.”
-She was also responsible for the women’s supplement of the Vossische Zeitung, where she came into close contact with a number of women’s and welfare organizations.
-Together with Marie Munk and Margarete Berent she established the organization of Women Law Graduates, the first of its kind, and served as its first president for seven years.
+Since being a doctor of law did not help Margarete Meseritz find employment in the field, she started work as an assistant at the Ullstein publishing house and took on some journalistic and editing tasks.
+In addition, she conducted the legal consultation hour of the Berliner Morgenpost, when members of the public could call for advice; she was also responsible for the newspaper’s column “Courtroom,” and for the women’s supplement of the Vossische Zeitung, in which capacity she came into close contact with a number of women’s and welfare organizations.
+Together with Marie Munk and Margarete Berent, Margarete established the organization of Women Law Graduates, the first of its kind, and served as its first president for seven years.
 The aim of the organization was to open the law profession to women and allow them to take the state examinations.

-Soon after the outbreak of World War I, Muehsam joined the management of the Berliner Morgenpost.
+Soon after the outbreak of World War I, Meseritz joined the management of the Berliner Morgenpost.
 In 1918, she married Dr. John Edelheim, an editor of socialist books and of a socialist newspaper, who died in 1931.
 Margarete Edelheim ran for election to the Reichstag on the Democratic ticket and was elected City Councilor in Berlin.
-In addition, she was for more than ten years a member of the Court of Honor of the German Federation of Journalists.
+In addition, she was a member of the Court of Honor of the German Federation of Journalists for more than ten years.
 She gave lectures at the Lessing-Hochschule, a well-known Berlin institute for adult education.
-For several years she was a volunteer in the German juvenile courts and in the rehabilitation of delinquent youths.
+For several years she was also a volunteer in the German juvenile courts and in the rehabilitation of delinquent youths.

 In 1924 Margarete Edelheim switched to the editorial staff of the CV-Zeitung and became its foreign correspondent.
-From 1934 till the time of her emigration in 1938 she was its deputy editor-in-chief.
+From 1934 until the time of her emigration in 1938 she was its deputy editor-in-chief.

 In 1937 Edelheim decided to leave Germany.
-A year later she received a visa for the United States because a member of the American embassy personally gave affidavits to all the members of the editorial staff of the CV-Zeitung.
+A year later she received a visa for the United States because a member of the American embassy had personally given affidavits to all the members of the editorial staff of the CV-Zeitung.

-In April 1938 Margarete Edelheim went first to Great Britain and then to the United States, where she spent the first few months learning the new language.
+In April 1938 Margarete Edelheim traveled first to Great Britain and then to the United States, where she spent her first few months learning the new language.
 Financed by the National Council of Jewish Women, she audited classes at Harvard summer school.
 From December 1938 through September 1939 she was on a research assignment on legislation and administration in Germany under Hitler for the American Jewish Committee.
 From 1939 to 1941 Margarete Edelheim was an editor of the ORT Economic Bulletin.
 From March 1940 through July 1942 she worked as Publicity Assistant at the National Refugee Service.
 In August she transferred to the Office of War Information (OWI), where she wrote and edited overseas publications and did some scriptwriting for short wave radio until April 1943.
 In March 1944 she was an Associate in Training in International Administration at Columbia University, her topic being “Public Opinion in Germany (Propaganda, Press, Radio, Film—before and under Hitler).”
-When in April 1945 the headquarters of the World ORT Union were permanently established in New York City, Margarete Edelheim started to work full time as a special Assistant to the Director of ORT, Supply and Reconstruction Corporation.
-From 1943, after termination of her position with OWI, she worked on a part-time basis as an assistant to the vice president of World ORT Union, New York.
+When the headquarters of the World ORT Union were permanently established in New York City in April 1945, Margarete Edelheim started to work full time as a special Assistant to the Director of ORT, Supply and Reconstruction Corporation.
+From 1943 on, after the termination of her position with OWI, she worked part-time as an assistant to the vice president of the World ORT Union in New York.

 In March 1947, when the office was changed into Financial and Accounting Office, World ORT Union, Margarate Muehsam-Edelheim was appointed special assistant to the director in charge of publicity and public relations, including the editing of the weekly and later bi-weekly summary issued by the office.
 Here she represented and conferred with governmental and non-governmental agencies and managed the office.

-In 1946 Margarete Edelheim had married the surgeon and urologist Eduard Muehsam (b.
+In 1946 Margarete Edelheim married the surgeon and urologist Eduard Muehsam (b.
 1897, Berlin, d.
 1977, New York).
-The couple lived on Riverside Drive in Manhattan, together with the two children of his first marriage.
+The couple lived on Riverside Drive in Manhattan, with their son Gerald Ernest (born Gerhard Ernst) Muehsam, the only child from his first marriage.

 When Margarete Muehsam-Edelheim died in New York on May 25, 1975, she was described by the vice president of the LBI, Professor Fritz Bamberger, as a well-defined “mixture of printer’s ink and perfume.”

 Loewenthal, Ernst G. Juden in Preußen, biographisches Verzeichnis.
-Ein repräsentativer Querschnitt.
-Berlin: 1981, 162.
+Ein repräsentativer Querschnitt, 162.
+Berlin: Reimer, 1981.